Posted in Model/Display Homes, Neighborhoods

 In Smith Reserve

-In September of 1928, they broke ground for two new Spanish-type homes ranging from $10,000 to $15,000 in building costs.
-Architect Hamilton Murdock completed plans for four additional homes with three more on the drawing board.
+In September 1928, they broke ground for two new Spanish-style homes, with building costs ranging from $10,000 to $15,000.
+Architect Hamilton Murdock completed plans for four additional homes, with three more on the drawing board.
 They embraced various types of architecture.
-Two of the homes were of the modified Spanish hacienda type with balconies overlooking the Eastbay and the Golden Gate.
+Two of the homes were of the modified Spanish hacienda style, featuring balconies that overlooked the East Bay and the Golden Gate.

 S F Examiner Apr 14, 1929

 One of the homes started in 1928 was the residence of G.O.
 Thomas.
-This h me was Spanish in style and was to cost $20,000.
+This home was Spanish in style and was to cost $20,000.

 S.F.
 Examiner Apr 13, 1929

 The Harry S. Stockman is a nine-room English-type home that cost $25,000 to build.
-The house has a panorama view of the hills, Eastbay, and landscaped grounds and is at 5640 Castle Drive at Mountain Gate.
+The house offers a panoramic view of the hills, East Bay, and landscaped grounds, located at 5640 Castle Drive in Mountain Gate.

 Oakland Tribune Sep 1928